 30 Mar Reinventing the Wheel

-speed.
-Most important parameters are diameter, contact patch, durometer, lip shape and on electric in-
+The most important parameters are diameter, contact patch, durometer, lip shape and on electric in-

-we decided to go for 85mm diameter, 70mm contact patch 80 shore A durometer and 17,5mm urethane
+we decided to go for 85 mm diameter, 70 mm contact patch 80 Shore A durometer and 17,5 mm urethane

 will not let you down even when sliding sharp corners.

 create a mechanical lock between the core and urethane.
-It worked, but not for speeds of over 90km/h.
+It worked, but not for speeds of over 90 km/h.

 then the urethane spreads to the point that it could separate from the core.
 This is of course extremely

-dangerous and because our board is capable of even much higher speeds we found a solution to make
+dangerous and because our board is capable of even higher speeds we found a solution to make

-to separate from the core any more.
+of separation from the core any more.
 All our prototype wheels are made that way now and since total